Home Showcase Layouts Projects Features Liveries Listings Interactive Links Site Updates WebRings

 The line was lightly constructed following the contours of the land with a ruling gradient of 1 in 60.
 It was a single line, worked by train staff and one engine in steam, or two coupled together, and had a speed restriction of 30mph.
 Under GWR ownership there was little improvement, although there were additional rail halts opened between 1906 and 1925.

-Passenger services were curtailed on 1st July 1957, the line remaining open for goods traffic until 2nd January 1961.
+Passenger services were curtailed on 1 July 1957, the line remaining open for goods traffic until 2 January 1961.
 The section between Princes Risborough and Chinnor remained open until 1989, serving the local cement works.
 Fortunately part of the line survives in preservation: Since 1990, the Chinnor and Princes Risborough Railway Association has maintained and (since 1994) operated the section from Chinnor to the junction with the Thame branch near Princes Risborough.
-You can read more about the history of the line at the CPRA website.

 Traffic

 As on many other rural branches traffic was relatively modest, but not entirely without interest for the modeller.
-As an example, 1925 saw 6 passenger trips each daily, and two goods workings.
+As an example, 1925 saw six passenger trips each daily, and two goods workings.

-The main goods traffic on the line was farm produce of various kinds - especially milk - while Lime and cement also featured prominently in goods traffic.
+The main goods traffic on the line was farm produce of various kinds, especially milk, while lime and cement also featured prominently in goods traffic.
+Coal and gypsum traffic fed the large Chinnor Cement Works.
 Livestock traffic was, compared to many other rural branches, more limited.
+For much of the branch's later years, the resident brake van was a venerable diagram AA3, probably number W35847.

 Forwarded